Psalm 3 – Peace in the Midst of the Storm

 You have broken the teeth of the ungodly.

-Salvation belongs to the LORD.
+Salvation belongs to the Lord.

 Your blessing is upon Your people.
 Selah

 a.
-Arise, O LORD… For You have struck all my enemies: David’s mind was both on what he trusted God to do (Save me, O my God) and on what God had done (struck all my enemies… broken the teeth of the ungodly).
-Knowing what God had done gives David confidence in what the LORDwould do.
+Arise, O Lord….
+For You have struck all my enemies: David’s mind was on both what he trusted God to do (Save me, O my God) and on what God had done (struck all my enemies…broken the teeth of the ungodly).
+Knowing what God had done gives David confidence in what the Lordwould do.

 b.
-Arise, O LORD: This recalled the words of Numbers 10:35, where Moses used this phrase as the children of Israel broke camp in the wilderness.
+Arise, O Lord: This recalled the words of Numbers 10:35, where Moses used this phrase as the children of Israel broke camp in the wilderness.
 It was a military phrase, calling on God to go forth to both defend Israel and lead them to victory.

 c.
 Broken the teeth of the ungodly: This vivid metaphor is also used in Psalm 58:6.
 It speaks of the total domination and defeat of the enemy.
-David looked for protection in this Psalm, but more than protection – he looked for victory.
+David looked for protection in this psalm, but more than protection – he looked for victory.
 It wasn’t enough for David to survive the threat to the kingdom.
-He had to be victorious over the threat, and he would with the blessing of God.
+He had to be victorious over the threat, and he would be with the blessing of God.

 d.
-Salvation belongs to the LORD: David understood that salvation – both in the ultimate and immediate sense – was God’s property.
-It isn’t the property of any one nation or sect, but of the LORD God.
-To be saved, one must deal with the LORD Himself.
+Salvation belongs to the Lord: David understood that salvation – both in the ultimate and immediate sense – was God’s property.
+It isn’t the property of any one nation or sect, but of the Lord God.
+To be saved, one must deal with the Lord Himself.

 e.
 Your blessing is upon Your people: This showed David’s heart in a time of personal calamity.
 He wasn’t only concerned for God’s hand upon himself, but upon all God’s people.
 He didn’t pray for preservation and victory in the trial with Absalom just for his own sake, but because it was best for the nation.